marcomarasca/SDCND-Road-Lanes/README.md

 yellow_mask = cv2.inRange(img_converted, np.array([10, 100, 150]), np.array([40, 255, 255]))
 ```

-In our case we simple convert the input image to HSL and we select a range for the yellow and white regions using mostly the L(uminance) channel for the whites and the H(ue) channel for the yellow.
+In our case we simply convert the input image to HSL and we select a range for the yellow and white regions using mostly the L(uminance) channel for the whites and the H(ue) channel for the yellow.

 A simple way to get some starting values for the target color space from the RGB values is to convert the color
 values: